-E-Maj functions that are available to users are listed in alphabetic order below.
-They are all callable by roles having emaj_adm privileges.
-The chart also specifies those callable by emaj_viewer roles (sign (V) behind the function name).
+The E-Maj functions that are available to users can be grouped into 3 categories.
+They are listed below, in alphabetic order.

+They are all callable by roles having $emaj_adm$ privileges.
+The charts also specifys those callable by $emaj_viewer$ roles (sign (V) behind the function name).